certtools/intelmq/intelmq/bots/experts/certbund_contact/README-ripe-import.md

 database name.

-You can use `ripe_diff.py` instead of `ripe_import.py` below to get shown what would be imported into the database by the import step.
+You can use `ripe_diff.py` instead of `ripe_import.py` below to get shown what would be imported into the database by the import step and which manual entries are related to the affected ASNs or networks.

 **Make sure the connection to the database is made with sufficient rights!
 Use the database superuser when in doubt.**